Boko Haram exploits Nigeria's slow military decline

 Ethnic and religious divisions within the military have also bred some collusion with Boko Haram, sources say.
 An artillery soldier said units were sometimes suspiciously ambushed.
 He is convinced "someone in command leaks our plans to terrorists".

-"The military, just like the rest of Nigeria, is fractured, which means it probably does have Boko Haram sympathizers within it," former U.S. Ambassador John Campbell said.
+"The military, just like the rest of Nigeria, is fractured, which means it probably does have Boko Haram sympathisers within it," former U.S. Ambassador John Campbell said.

 A government advisor says there was some evidence a few senior officers were pocketing money meant for equipment, so corruption may also be a factor in the shortfalls.